Decolonizing Creativity

 Faculty

 Krupa Jhaveri, PhD, is an expressive arts therapist, art director, artist, teacher, researcher (a/r/tographer) and founder of Sankalpa: Art Journeys based in Tamil Nadu, south India, since 2009.
 Born in the US and of Gujarati origin, she is a living bridge between cultures through art.
-Krupa specialises as a trauma-informed expressive arts therapist, in the combination of art & yoga/mindfulness, in reclaiming the therapeutic value of indigenous art forms and decolonising the links between ritual and resilience.
+Krupa specialises as a trauma-informed expressive arts therapist, in the combination of art & yoga/mindfulness, in reclaiming the therapeutic value of indigenous art forms and decolonizing the links between ritual and resilience.
 Krupa is an Editorial Review Board member for the Canadian Journal of Art Therapy, Ambassador to India for Art Therapy Without Borders, is a TEDx Women speaker, published a chapter within Craft in Art Therapy (Routledge 2020) and completed her arts-based doctoral research on faith and spirituality in EXAT through the European Graduate School in Switzerland (2022).
 She is currently teaching four programs internationally to support the culturally-informed expansion of this field.